stevejhiggs/blog/src/content/blog/node-monorepo-internal-libraries.md

 ---
-title: "A backend monorepo - part 1: Bun"
+title: "A backend monorepo with buildless packages: Bun"
 pubDate: "2024-11-30T10:52:03.284Z"
 description: "Exploring how to structure a TypeScript backend monorepo using Bun, with hot reloading, workspace setup, and source maps."
 cover: "/images/blog/monorepo-flame.webp"